hrodri02/TestTabbar/README.md

 can also assign an image to exerciseImageView by setting `EXERCISE_IMAGE_VIEW_IMAGE_NAME`to an image name that is available in our project.

-Note: When setting the font of label, you can see the fonts supported by swift by looking at the `Fonts in Swift.pdf` file.
+Note: When choosing the font for a label, you can see the fonts supported by swift by looking at the `Fonts in Swift.pdf` file.
 Just copy-paste a font name that you like to the appropriate constant.

 ## Setting contraints on components